Local Development Framework

 The number of planning applications received and the number being determined can vary each year, which can indicate changes in workload.

-The number of applications received for major developments has slightly increased, which is a positive sign that development proposals are continuing to come forward.
+The number of applications received for major developments has decreased since last year, which is a possible reflection of the continuing difficulties within the local and national economy.

-We have easily exceeded the national targets for timescales for determining applications and over the last year the performance under each category was the best that Plymouth City Council has ever achieved since we started to record performance in this way.
-However we are still continuing to strive to improve performance with local target setting.
+We have easily exceeded the national targets for timescales for determining applications and over the last year and performance within three of the categories, Major, Minor and Other Planning Applications has improved further.
+However we are still continuing to strive to improve performance with local target setting and undertaking benchmarking exercises with other local authorities and in 2014/2015 we were a pilot authority for the PAS Quality Framework project.

-This page of the annual monitoring report was last updated September 2012.
+This page of the monitoring report was last updated January 2016.